Main types of fans|Classification by material, use, place of origin, size, and correct usage

 There are differences in appearance and feel depending on the materials used for each part of the fan.
 In order to choose a fan that you are particular about, we will tell you about the different types of fans by material.

-Kamisensu are fans made of paper, with the fan bone inserted into three sheets of laminated base paper.
+A kamisensu is a fan with a fan surface made of paper, which is made by inserting a fan bone into three sheets of laminated base paper.
 There are many variations for this common type of fan.
 It is easy to choose your favorite pattern, design, and size.
-Products using Japanese paper for the fan surface are also available.
+There are also products that use Japanese paper for the fan surface.

 A fan made from sandalwood, an aromatic wood.
-Sandalwood, also called sandalwood, is a plant native to India, and the wood itself emits a fragrance.
-It is also famous as a material for incense sticks and has a sweet and gentle smell.
-Sandalwood fans are not only attractive for their fragrance, but also for the openwork carving on the wood fan.
+Sandalwood, also called sandalwood, is a plant native to India, and its fragrance comes from the wood itself.
+It is also famous as a material for incense sticks, and is characterized by its sweet and gentle smell.
+Sandalwood fans are not only attractive for their fragrance, but also for the openwork carving on the wood's fan surface.
 [2]

 Japanese cypress fan